 The feature list of the final product should be compiled in several stages:

 - A list of all the features.
 When the product is created, check if all points are taken into account.

-- A list of features for each separate step on working with an app or website.
-Before listing these features, ask yourself the questions as well “what do users want at this stage?”, “what about this stage?”.
+- A list of features for each separate step of working with an app or website.
+Before listing these features, ask yourself the questions "What do users need at this stage?", and "What about this stage?".

 - Features prioritization.
 Prioritize the critical features and classify them in the following format: must-have, would be nice to have, optional, not required.

 Thorough function analysis and a detailed approach to prototyping the future MVP will protect you from a possible collapse.
-Thanks to them, you will see how will your future product function, what it can look like, what features/difficulties may arise if something is overlooked at any stage.
+Thanks to them, you will see how your future product will function, how it may look like, and what features/difficulties may arise if something is missed at any stage.